 Salary and Perks

-- Bakery, deli, and meat department jobs may pay slightly more depending on your role
+- Bakery, deli, and meat department jobs may pay slightly more, depending on your role

 - Supervisors and assistant managers can earn between $18 and $24 per hour